-Every chain link should be individually inspected for any signs of wear, twisting, stretching, nicks or gouging and any worn link measured to determine degree of wear using vernier calipers.
+Every chain link should be individually inspected and any worn link measured to determine the degree of wear using vernier calipers.

 Master links and hooks should be inspected for any signs of wear at their bearing points and for any signs of distortion, such as widening of the hook throat opening.
 Maximum allowable wear is 10%.